ChenSun-Phys/MyUnit/README.md

-# MyUnit
+# MyUnit.py

-This is a thin wrapper of Sympy for peeps like me that deal with the natural units on a daily basis.
+This is a thin wrapper of `SymPy` for peeps like me that deal with the natural units on a daily basis.
 Common usage is outlined in `demo.ipynb`.
 Even though there are fancy packages that can do much better, I find it more than enough for my usual order-of-magnitude estimates.

 Even though it is aimed for personal light uses, a few close friends asked me if I could share.
 So here it is.
 Feel free to open issues and even contribute if you find it handy.